Patent Assignments in 60 Seconds.

-Today’s topic might not sound thrilling, but it’s critical for anyone involved in intellectual property: patent assignments.
+Patent assignments aren’t the heart-pounding, edge-of-your-seat excitement that gets you out of bed in the morning, but they are critical for anyone involved in intellectual property.
 While the subject may seem dry, the stakes couldn’t be higher.
-A small error in your patent assignment can cost you ownership of your invention—let’s ensure that doesn’t happen.
+A small error in your patent assignment can cost you ownership of your invention.
+Let’s discuss how to avoid that catastrophe.

 What is a Patent Assignment?